Yuck, here comes 40+ degree days! To help keep you and your kids safe during hot weather, here are some standard things you should do:

-- Stay inside with air conditioning
+- Stay inside with air conditioning or fans

 - Make sure you, your kids and pets drink plenty of water

 - Avoid strenuous physical activity, alcohol, hot or sugary drinks

 - Wear light, loose-fitting clothing

 - Don’t leave kids or pets in parked cars

 - Put water out in shady areas for wildlife